mrraj470/Keypirinha-Jenkins/README.md

 This plugin offers features to search jobs in Jenkins.
 Supports multi section configuration, so searching more than one Jenkins is possible.

+## Usage

+There is no specific search term for this plugin, because the search term itself is configurable.

+However, if the search term is not configured, then by default, the items will be catalogued as ` Jenkins-{{section_name}}` for every config section.

 ## Download

 Download the latest release from [`here`](https://github.com/mrraj470/keypirinha-jenkins/releases).